ÍR (men's basketball): Return to the playoffs: The Borce Ilievski era.

 The winner of the series would go on and face five-time champion powerhouse KR which had had a disappointing regular season and finished as the fifth seed. ÍR won game five and got into the finals for the first time since the playoff format was introduced in 1983.

 In game one at KR the atmosphere was electric as Matthías Sigurðarson, formerly of KR, scored two free throws at the end of the fourth quarter to get into over time.
 In OT ÍR dominated and captain Sigurkarl Jóhannesson dunked as time expired as commentator Henry Gunnarsson yelled,: "The giant (KR) has been knocked out.
 The giant has been knocked out."

 The star studded, title winning KR team took game two in Hertz-hellirinn in four quarters.
 In game three KR took control and lead for most of the game. ÍR's loud fanbase was silenced as shot after shot went down for KR, but a performance long remembered by the fans by Kevin Capers kept ÍR in the game and eventually secured another overtime in a dramatic fashion.

 The tense situation continued in overtime and as the game was tied in the dying seconds KR thought they had stolen the ball and would have an opportunity to score the game winner.
 A foul was called which allowed ÍR the chance to win in DHL-höllin for the second time in a row, in overtime in the finals and take a 2-1 series lead against the five-time consecutive champions.

 Kevin Capers waited as the shot clock ran down, made his move.
 Three seconds left and the ball was tossed to veteran forward Trausti Eiríksson who found 21-year old captain Sigurkarl Jóhannesson open in the corner.
 Jóhannesson's three hit the net as time expired and ÍR had the chance to win the championship at home in game four.

-With the Íslandsmeistarabikar in a crowded Hertz-hellir for game four ÍR started strong and lead by 15 in the third quarter but the experienced KR team found a way to get back and took game four and set up ÍR's third game five in three series.
+With the Íslandsmeistarabikar in a crowded Hertz-hellir for game four ÍR started strong and led by 15 in the third quarter but the experienced KR team found a way to get back and took game four and set up ÍR's third game five in three series.
 The loss was a heartbreak for ÍR but the bigger shock would come the day after.
 After having been fouled hard by Jón Arnór Stefánsson, former Dallas Maverick, KR-legend and widely regarded as the greatest Icelandic player ever, Kevin Capers had broken his hand and was out for the final game of the season, the title clincher.

 Missing their best scorer ÍR faltered and after a first quarter shooting clinic by KR point guard Mike DiNunno and KR eventually won their sixth title in a row.

 On 22 October, the Borce Ilievski era came to an end when he resigned from ÍR following a 0–3 start to the 2021–22 season.